eshaben/mkdocs-plugins/tests/README.md

 # Test Suite for papermoon-mkdocs-plugins

-This directory contains tests for the MkDocs Plugins Collection.
+This directory contains tests for the PaperMoon MkDocs Plugins collection.

 ## Running Tests